dashingsoft/pyarmor/docs/advanced.rst

 Checking Imported Function Is Obfuscated
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the :module:`pytransfrom` there is one decorator :ref:`assert_armored` and
+In the :mod:`pytransform` there is one decorator :func:`assert_armored` and
-one function :ref:`check_armored` used to make sure the imported functions from
+one function :func:`check_armored` used to make sure the imported functions from
 other module are obfuscated.

 For example, there are 2 scripts `main.py` and `foo.py`